A Short Introduction to Cosmology and its Current Status: Galaxy surveys

 \section{Galaxy surveys}

+We now want to map out the large scale structure of the Universe.
 One of the simplest things one can do is to think of galaxies as test particles and to count them \cite{1980lssu.book.....P}.
 The part of the galaxies you see directly, is made of baryons (in the form of stars or gas) and it should reside in a large concentration of dark matter, the halo.
 Where you have more galaxies, you expect there to be an over-density, i.e. a higher concentration of matter.
 Suppose, indeed that you count the number of galaxies per unit volume, and use it to define a local galaxy number density, $n_G({\vec x}, t)$.
 If you assign each galaxy more or less the same mass you can then define a galaxy density contrast:

 and use it as a proxy for the density contrast we studied when we were developing the theory.

 If we think this through, we can rapidly see that it can't be that simple.
 A galaxy is formed through a somewhat elaborate process.
 Indeed a local overdensity will collapse to form a bound structure but other physical processes will come into play: gas will heat up and accrete, there will be torque from the local tidal field, chemical processes will be triggered, shocks will form as the gas swirls around all of which contribute to form, for example a spiral galaxy.
 So while we can say, schematically, that